-Whether on the app or on the Petit BamBou website, you will be able to find your personal meditation history in the ME section.
+Whether on the application or on the Petit BamBou website, you can find your personal meditation history.
+In the application, click on "me" at the bottom right of the screen.
+On the website, click on "history" in the dashboard (left)

 This counter allows you to keep an eye on your progress, to find all your sessions and to observe (or not) your regular practice of meditation with Petit BamBou.

 The different indicators

 Your meditation practice with Petit BamBou is categorized in your history by the following indicators:

 - Total time spent meditating